 Continuous forest, abandoned mine portals, rivers, and streams provide habitat for a diverse and nationally significant variety of amphibians.
-Nearly 50 species of amphibians have been documented at New River Gorge National River.
+Nearly 50 species of amphibians have been documented at New River Gorge National Park and Preserve.
 Species of special concern that are believed to occur within the park include the eastern hellbender and black-bellied salamander.
 Wood frogs, spring peepers, and red spotted newts are all commonly seen throughout the park.

 The southern Appalachian Mountains contain the most diverse salamander populations in the world.
 With 34 different species, West Virginia is home to more species of salamanders than almost any other state.